-SIR NICHULAS TARBURGH, (birth unknown.
-She married 21 May 1633 to Sir John FRANCES YARBURGH, (birth unknown.
-She married 21 May 1633 to Sir John ES YARBURGH, LUITTH UNKNOWN Reresby - assuming she was about 19 when she married, her birth THOMAS YARBURGH, bapt.
+FRANCES YARBURGH, (birth unknown.
+She married 21 May 1633 to Sir John Reresby - assuming she was about 19 when she married, her birth

+THOMAS YARBURGH, bapt.
 22 Jul 1623 at Snaith; EDMUND YARBURGH, bapt.
 7 June 1625 at Snaith; JOHN YARBURGH, youngest son, bapt.
 21 April 1629.

-Note the ten year gap between the birth of Nicholas (1612/13) and Thomas Note the ten year gap occurrent was probably born during this gap, (1623).
-It would appear that Frances was probably born during this gap, (1623).
-It would appear and the immigrant was b.
-1615 and but were there other children.
+Note the ten year gap between the birth of Nicholas (1612/13) and Thomas Note the ten year gap verner.

+(1623).
+It would appear that Frances was probably born during this gap.

+Richard the immigrant was himself. but were there other children.
 Richard the immigrant was b.
 1615 and would fit in here so nicely!
-No amount of wishing or research, however, would fit in mere so mere, Quoting again from P.Ll.
+No amount of wishing or research, however, se'ems' to place him here.
+Quoting again from P.Ll.
 Gwynn-Jones 29 July

-"...Sixteenth in descent from this Eustacius is one Edmund Yarburgh of "...Sixteenth in descent the Bulne Rall in the county of York who died 6 May 1631, and who married Buine Hall in the councy of Thomas Wormeley.
-This pedigree was certified by Thomas Yarburgh of Campsall in the county of York, in the Commission of the Peace for that county, and his brother Edmund Yarburgh of Don'caster, Doctor of Physick, who was then aged 40.
-These two persons were two of the sons of Edmund and Sarah.
+"...Sixteenth in descent from this Eustacius is one Edmund Yarburgh of Bulne Rall in the county of York who died 6 May 1631, and who married Sarah, the daughter and coheir of Thomas Wormeley.
+This pedigree was Sarah, the daugnter and control of Campsall in the county of York, in the Commission of the Peace for that county, and his brother Edmund Yarburgh were two of the sons of Edmund and Sarah.
 In testifying to the pedigree, they referred to their surviving brother, Sir Nicholas Yarburgh, and a sister Frances, the wife of Sir John Reresby.
 Had they a brother, Richard, who emigrated to Virginia, it is highly probable that he would have been mentioned.